GSA/digitalgov.gov/content/post/2013-11-12-5-tips-for-communicating-technical-information-ipad-pilot.md

 date: 2013-11-12 1:35:40 -0400
 title: '5 Tips for Communicating Technical Information\: iPad Pilot'
-summary: '&amp;#8220;The difference between the right word and the almost right word is the difference between lightning and the lightning bug.&amp;#8221;&nbsp;&mdash; Mark Twain It’ssimple&mdash;you&rsquo;re the technical expert; you know the topic inside out, so of course you can easily explain it to a captive audience.
+summary: '&amp;#8220;The difference between the right word and the almost right word is the difference between lightning and the lightning bug.&amp;#8221;&nbsp;&mdash; Mark Twain It’s simple&mdash;you&rsquo;re the technical expert; you know the topic inside out, so of course you can easily explain it to a captive audience.
 Right?
 Not always.
 Communicators in every industry know that message'
 authors: [alan-greilsamer]
 categories:
   - Content